Adetoyebamise/skill-up-africa/bubbleSort.md

     Step 6 : Set your conditions
     Step 6 : Swap if conditions are met
     Step 7 : Check if the array is sorted
-    Step 8 : If array is corted.
+    Step 8 : If array is sorted.
 Stop